Tasmina has experience in a diverse range of both contentious and non-contentious intellectual property matters

 She also advises in relation to complex commercial contracts relating to the acquisition or exploitation of intellectual property rights.
 Her experience includes advising on intellectual property matters and due diligence in respect of corporate transactions including M&As, investments, joint ventures and corporate restructuring.

 Her strong life science background lends well to her experience advising on aspects of UK and EU regulatory law relating to clinical trials, medicinal products, medical devices and use of human tissue.

-Tasmina graduated from The School of Pharmacy (University of London) in 1999 with a BSc in Toxicology & Pharmacology, which involved a year working in R&D at GlaxoWellcome.
-She gained her PhD in Pharmacology from the University of Cambridge in 2003 and worked at the university for several years as a post-doctoral research associate.
-Her doctoral and post-doctoral research focussed on cross-talk between intracellular signalling mechanisms, particularly those involving calcium and cAMP.
+Tasmina graduated from The School of Pharmacy (University of London) in 1999 with a first class BSc degree in Toxicology & Pharmacology.
+During her undergraduate studies, she spent a year in the Medicines Safety & Evaluation Division of GlaxoWellcome.
+Having completed her degree, she obtained her PhD in Pharmacology from the University of Cambridge in 2003 before undertaking several years' research at a post-doctoral level.
+Her doctoral and post-doctoral work was directed at the cross-talk between intracellular signaling pathways, in particular calcium and cAMP.